csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

 ## Programming Language Concepts

+We begin by discussing three categories of languages manipulated by computers.
+We will be studying and writing programs in _high-level languages_, but understanding their differences and relationships to other languages^[That will be studied in the course of your study if you continue as a CS major.] is of importance to become familiar with them.

 - Machine language
     - Computers are made of electronic circuits
         - Circuits are components connected by wires